My Quiet Kitchen

 • In a blender or food processor combine the wet ingredients.
 Blend until smooth, stopping to scrape down the sides as needed.
 Set aside.

-Make the wings:
+Make vegan wings:

 • Place the dough ball on a cutting board and pat into a square shape.
 Cut into 4 pieces, then cut each of those into 5 somewhat equal-size pieces (you'll end up with 20 wings).
 Use your hands to shape each piece of dough into varied shapes like wings or large nuggets.